 His ‘Taming Tigers’ book is a straight forward approach to help you conquer fear and achieve things you thought were impossible.

 The book is also an open and inspiring account of the year Jim became a horse jockey.

 Starting his career as a city lawyer, Jim later founded a cultural change consultancy.
 He has advised companies around the world on developing and putting into practice Organisational Cultural Change and Building Elite Teams.

 As a result, Jim has developed successful change programmes for companies including Axa, Apple, Barclaycard, Atos, BT, Aramark and Skrill Group.

 “Engaging, challenging, inspiring and very funny.
-A practical, compelling model for achieving results – which Jim has risked his life to prove.”
+A practical and compelling model for achieving results – which Jim has risked his life to prove.”

 Jim Lawless – The Jockey: